Latest updates

 Police descended on Glasgow on Tuesday evening as crowds of people dressed all in black gathered in the city centre.

-A 30-year-old Sudanese man who was given leave to remain in the UK until 2028 was charged and will appear in court later on Wednesday.
+A 30-year-old Sudanese man who was given leave to remain in the UK until 2028 was charged and appeared in court on Wednesday.

 Disorder erupted in Belfast on Tuesday, with anti-immigration protesters setting fire to vehicles and properties, forcing some people to flee their homes.

-Demonstrations were also held in Edinburgh, Ayr and Aberdeen.
+Demonstrations were also held in Glasgow, Edinburgh, Ayr and Aberdeen.

-A crowd gathered on the steps of Glasgow’s Royal Concert Hall, before marching down to the River Clyde.
+The crowd on the steps of Glasgow’s Royal Concert Hall marched down to the River Clyde.

 Drivers were advised to avoid the area and use alternative routes where possible.